-My daughter Hannah turns 16 in April and for the past several months, I’ve been teaching her to drive.
-Those of us in the Midwest face many types of driving conditions during the winter months ... rain, sleet, ice, hail, and snow, sometimes all in the same day!
+Those of us in the Midwest face many types of driving conditions during the winter months... rain, sleet, ice, hail, and snow, sometimes all in the same day!
 It can be stressful for experienced adults to navigate in these weather conditions so imagine (or remember) how tough it can be for inexperienced teen drivers.

-But that all changed this past weekend when I had the opportunity to enroll her in Road America’s Winter Driving School, sponsored by West Bend and taught by Drive for Life Driving School in Madison.
-The driving course was covered with snow and ice, and made for the perfect winter driving experience.
+But that can all change by enrolling your teen driver in Road America’s Winter Driving School, sponsored by West Bend.
+The driving course is covered with snow and ice and makes for the perfect winter driving experience.

-The instructors from Drive for Life taught Hannah, and other young drivers, techniques for handling different winter driving conditions.
-Those techniques included:
+The instructors teach young drivers, techniques for handling different winter driving conditions.
+Those techniques include:

 1. Skid control and prevention;